-Accidental injury or death could leave the employer responsible if it is found that the employee was not briefed or prepared for extra compensation on account of the hazardous conditions.
-Therefore, it is not only in the employee’s best interest, but also the employer’s best interest, to give the employee as much information as possible before he or she begins hazardous work.
+If the employee suffers accidental injury or death because he or she was not briefed on the hazardous conditions, the employer could be held responsible.
+Therefore, it’s in the employer’s best interest to give the worker as much information as possible before he or she begins hazardous work.

 If you are offered a job, you might want to ask about hazard pay before accepting the position.
-It’s a good idea to know what kind of compensation you will receive for dangerous work before beginning that work.
+It’s a good idea to know what kind of compensation you will receive for dangerous work before beginning the job.

 What Kinds of Jobs Can Be Considered Hazardous?

 You might be surprised by some of the most dangerous civilian jobs.
 The Bureau of Labor Statistics compiled a list of the top 10 occupations with the highest fatality rates.
-These jobs are likely to include some kind of hazard compensation.
+These jobs may include some kind of hazard compensation.

 - Logging workers: The dangers arise from both the machinery involved and the work conditions.

-- Fishers: Nearly all roles involving forms of transportation fare poorly in terms of safety.
-Fishers need to deal with heavy-duty equipment and challenging weather conditions, as well as operating a boat.
+- Fishers: Fishers need to deal with heavy-duty equipment and challenging weather conditions, as well as operating a boat.

 - Aircraft pilots and flight engineers: Being a pilot might top the list of kids' dream jobs, but like all jobs involving transportation, fatalities are disproportionately high.